 He also wanted to create an art piece equally useable as a VJ interface or interactive art installation.
 Another major challenge of this piece was having no access to stores or materials so he had to create something with what was available on hand.

 The Astro Touch succeeded in providing a sense of mystery and excitement by allowing people to directly interact with the video in a unique way.

 Most people who viewed it assumed that Aaron and the team were part of the official (event funded) visuals, rather than an impromptu group that brought their own sound, video projection and light show.
 The touch-based interface added another layer to the mystical, healing space which blended nicely with our neo-primitive atmosphere.
 They had to keep the visual effects very subtle so they didn’t interfere with the tranquil atmosphere of the sacred space.

-Many people expressed their enthusiasm about the interactive space and the Astro Touch added to that sense of mystery and fusion of high-tech and low-tech.
-Technical enough for an EDM fest and organic enough for a healing tipi.
+Many people expressed their enthusiasm for the exhibit, finding it a thought provoking interactive space and the Astro Touch added to that sense of mystery and fusion of high-tech and low-tech.
+Technical enough for an EDM fest and organic enough for a healing tipi experience.

 Images & Video: AWL Jones

 If you’d like to see your project on our blog, email us at: email@example.com